-The ASX350AT has two primary clocks:
+The ASX340AT has two primary clocks:

-- A master clock coming from the EXTCLK signal. - In default mode, a pixel clock (PIXCLK) running at 2 EXTCLK.
+• A master clock coming from the EXTCLK signal.

+In default mode, a pixel clock (PIXCLK) running at 2 × EXTCLK.
 In raw Bayer bypass mode, PIXCLK runs at the same frequency as EXTCLK.

-When the ASX350AT operates in sensor stand-alone mode, the image flow pipeline clocks can be shut off to conserve power.
+When the ASX340AT operates in raw Bayer bypass mode, the image flow pipeline clocks can be shut off to conserve power.